May 22, 2023

 Qualifying with bad credit

-As we mentioned earlier, many credit card companies require a personal guarantee if your business has no credit history.
+As we mentioned earlier, many credit card companies require a personal guarantee if your business doesn’t have excellent credit.
 In some cases, you may even have to choose a secured option to build business credit.
 That means you’ll have to place a security deposit with the lender to use the credit card.

 Lack of financial records